-7.1 If staff are concerned about the welfare or safety of any child at our academy they will record their concern either on the online safeguarding system or if this is not available due to IT issues then on the agreed reporting form.
+7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the online safeguarding system or if this is not available due to IT issues then on the agreed reporting form.
 Any concerns should be passed to the DSL without delay.
-The Trust approved online reporting system used in this academy is TASC CURA/ CPOMS.
-All academies must use the setting's electronic system and not a paper-based recording if the electronic system is available.

-7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file or electronically.
+The Trust approved online reporting system used in this school is CPOMS.
+All staff must use the setting's electronic system and not a paper-based recording if the electronic system is available.
+Any information recorded on paper will be kept in a separate named file, in a secure cabinet and not with the child's academic file or electronically.
 These files will be the responsibility of the DSL.

-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.
+7.2 Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.